anothay/AndroidAppArchitecture/README.md

 It is convenient because you can dispose disposables in onCleared method in ViewModel.
 Also, it will bring less crashes, etc.

-Thus, every Unit you need in ViewModel is injected.
+Thus, every dependency you need in ViewModel is injected.

-The crucial point is that all units should have one responsibility and they should be abstractions.
+The crucial point is that all dependencies should have one responsibility and they should be abstractions.

-All Units for ViewModel should be built on principles of Clean Architecture.
+All Dependencies for ViewModel should be built on principles of Clean Architecture.